dmitryleskov/stream-hygiene/part3.md

 As such, it can be used to represent similar things, but without the space leak problem frequently encountered using that type.

+Don't let the scarcity of the method list in `EphemeralStream` documentation mislead you: an `EphemeralStream` can be implicitly converted to an `Iterable`, so *most* methods of the latter are in fact available (but not *all* of them, more on that below).

-The "does not save computed values" is misleading.
+The "does not save computed values" part is somewhat misleading too.
-An `EphemeralStream` cell actually caches both the value and the next cell reference (if it has been computed) using Java weak references.
+An `EphemeralStream` cell actually caches both the value and the next cell reference (once it gets computed) using Java weak references.

-Because objects that only have weak references to them get garbage collected, you can safely store an `EphemeralStream` in a `val` and pattern match on it as you please:
+Objects that only have weak references to them get garbage collected on first try.
+Therefore you can safely store an `EphemeralStream` in a `val` and pattern match on it as you please:

 ~~~ {.scala}
 def tailAvg(xs: EphemeralStream[Int]): Option[Int] = {